lethargilistic/weppy/docs/tutorial.md

 db.define_models(Post, Comment)
 ```

-As you can see we configured the database to peform automatic migration of the schema – otherwise we need to [generate a migration](./dal/migrations) – and passed our `User` model to the auth module.
+As you can see we configured the database to perform automatic migration of the schema – otherwise we need to [generate a migration](./dal/migrations) – and passed our `User` model to the auth module.

 But, wait, how do we add an admin user who can write posts?
 We can write a `setup` function which allows us to do that.
 Let's write: